KancilMocap/kancilmocap.github.io/kijang/tcp-module-system.md

 | 7FFF | Control module (client) |
 | FFFF | Control module (server) |

-FFFF module codes are reserved for internal communications in servers and clients respectively.
-Once the request is received, the server / client will wait until a response is received, or until a timeout is received.

 ## Control Module (Server) - FFFF

 | Start | End | Designation |